hackuz98/createbtcaddress/README.md

 # createbtcaddress
-To install dependencies: run npm install
+To install dependencies: npm install

-To execute the script: run node wallet.js
+To execute the script: node wallet.js